 live wherever the river goes.

-that fishermen will stand by it from En Gedi to En Eglaim; they will
+fishermen will stand by it from En Gedi to En Eglaim; they will be

 kinds as the fish of the Great Sea, exceedingly many.

-swamps and marshes will not be healed; they will be given over to
+and marshes will not be healed; they will be given over to salt.

-bank of the river, on this side and that, will grow all kinds of
+of the river, on this side and that, will grow all kinds of trees

-trees used for food; their leaves will not wither, and their fruit
+used for food; their leaves will not wither, and their fruit will

 flows from the sanctuary.
 Their fruit will be for food, and their

 Ezekiel the location of the tribes of Israel in relation to the